JuliaQiao/dsp/lessons/statistics/07-statistics.md

 Elvis Presley had a twin brother who died at birth.
 What is the probability that Elvis was an identical twin?
 Assume we observe the following probabilities in the population: fraternal twin is 1/125 and identical twin is 1/300.

+To rephrase, we're trying to find the probability that Elvis is an identical twin, given that he is a male twin.

+To get that, we need to know the probability that he is a male twin and he is identical, and the probability that he is a male twin.

-First, I calculated the probability of identical twins who are boys:
+First, I calculated the probability of him being a male twin and identical:

 1/300 * 1/2

 Then, I calculated the porbability of fraternal twins who are both boys:

 1/125* 1/2 * 1/2

-Elvis is an identical twin, who is a boy.
-To calculate that probability, we do the following:
+Adding those up gives us the probability of Elvis being a male twin.

+We divide the first calculation by the second:

 (1/330*1/2) / ((1/330*1/2)+(1/125*1/2*1/2 ))